SIsilicon/WorldEdit-BE-Docs/docs/usage/brushes.md

 # Brushes

 Brush tools are a more specific set of tools.
 They're meant to sculpt, shape and paint the world.
-You can bind a brush to any vanilla shovels, as long as you are holding it.
-For example, `;brush sphere log 5` Binds a spgere brush to a held shovel,
+You can bind a brush to almost any vanilla item, as long as you are holding it.
+For example, `;brush sphere log 5` Binds a sphere brush to the item you're holding.

-You can unbind a brush from a shovel with `;brush none`.
+You can unbind a brush from an item with `;brush none`.

 [TOC]